 Skip to contents

-This is a wrapper around geom_point() with the one additional argument: location.
-It allows to emphasize some observations, namely the first, the last, the minima and/or maxima, see examples.
-This geom is not particularly useful on its own, hence its name, but hopefully in conjunction with geom_line() and friends.
+This is a wrapper around ggplot2::geom_point() with the one additional argument: location.
+This geom aims to emphasis some observations but is not particularly useful on its own - hence its name - but hopefully in conjunction with geom_line() and friends, see examples.

 Usage